 **Local-first architecture**: Prioritizing user data control

-The shift reflects a broader trend toward decentralized, user-controlled digital tools.
-Whether this represents a fundamental reimagining of personal note-taking remains to be seen — but it signals a significant move toward digital autonomy.
+This shift is part of a bigger trend we're seeing toward decentralized, user-controlled digital tools.
+It's hard to say whether this actually represents a fundamental reimagining of how we take personal notes — but it definitely signals a significant move toward digital autonomy.

 The Privacy Debate Around Note-Taking Tools